-Weekly gut sampling of fish was conducted at each of the four study sites starting on June 6, 2019.
+Weekly diet sampling of fish was conducted in the mornings (between 6 am and 12 pm) at each of the four study sites starting on June 6, 2019 and ending on July 25, 2019.
 First, fish were collected via seine net and put into a 5-gallon bucket containing fresh water.
 To ensure that we sampled a variety of fishes, various seining techniques were used at each site, including kick-seining for benthic fishes, seining around vegetation, short seine-hauls, and long seine-hauls.
 Fish were then identified and moved from the holding tank to the anesthetizing tank (a 5-gallon bucket containing water and a dilute MS-222 solution).
 Once the fish were immobilized by the MS-222 solution, they were measured for standard length and gut contents were extracted with gastric lavage (Kamler and Pope 2001).
 To do this, a garden sprayer (acting as a pump for this procedure) with an appropriately sized tube for the mouth of the fish (≥ 3.2 mm inner diameter) was fed into the gut.
 Water was then pumped through the gut of the fish and any dislodged stomach contents were collected in a 250 µm sieve and preserved in 95% ethanol.
 The fish was then placed into a recovery tank (a 5-gallon bucket containing fresh water) and monitored for recovery.
 Fish were then released.
-Fish species, the number of individuals sampled, and their foraging domains are summarized in Fig. 1.
+Fish species and the number of individuals sampled are summarized in Table 1.

 Prey items from the diet samples were identified to family or order and life stage using Merritt et al. (2008).
 Prey were further classified as aquatic or terrestrial (based on their larval habitat) and as either a consumer or non-consumer, indicating their trophic status in aquatic food webs.
 Pupae and adult stages of aquatic insects along with all terrestrial insects were classified as non-consumers, while aquatic larvae were classified as consumers.
 All prey in a sample were enumerated and a subset (up to 10 individuals per sample) was estimated for dry mass (mg) using length-mass regressions (Benke et al. 1999).
 For taxa that were not whole specimens, we were unable to measure lengths.
-In those cases, we used mass estimates from whole specimens obtained from different studies in the same region (Warmbold 2016, Wesner et al. 2020).
+In those cases, we used mass estimates from whole specimens obtained from different studies in the same region and estimated from a distribution (Warmbold 2016, Wesner et al. 2020).
 We then multiplied the mean individual dry mass of each prey taxon by the number of individuals in a sample to generate an estimate of sample dry mass.